 - Pizza by the slice or by the pie.
 New York style pizza is absolutely delicious — the picky people of this city have elevated pizza to an art form.
 Fold that slice in half before you bite in!
 Insider’s tip: Get pizza from a hole in the wall pizza parlor with lines of locals out the door.
 They know the best slice for the best price!
 Trust that line.

 - Cheesecake!
 Want to freak the kids out on your trip?
 Make cheesecake your “lunch” and watch their eyes pop out of their heads!
 Seriously, a serving is so huge, it makes a meal.
 The only other option is to get everyone to agree on one flavor and share for dessert.
 Not likely!

 - Macy’s Herald Square.
 Retailers compete for your travel dollars.
 Explore online before traveling to find discounts and save a bunch.
 I feature Macy’s because it’s a destination, not just a place to shop.
 From the coat check on the lower level to the wooden escalators, this place oozes charm.
 (Note to Thanksgiving travelers: Shop the day after Thanksgiving and save tons on parade specific items!)

 - Thrift and Resale Shops.
 Let’s face it, New York fashion is a year or two ahead of the rest of the country.
 Why not save and shop high fashion at a thrift store?
 No one back home has to know!

 - Times Square.
-Candy stores three stories tall.
-The world’s largest Toys R Us.
+Candy stores three stories tall and so much more.
 This is THE PLACE to shop with kids!